HaxeFoundation/haxe-evolution/proposals/0000-arrow-functions.md

     (arg1:Int, arg2:String) -> expr
     //equivalent for
     function(arg1:Int, arg2:String) return expr;
-    function(arg1:Int, arg2:String) expr;
     ```
     Implicit return type for arrow functions should not be allowed to not interfer with existing syntax of function type.

-    Whether function returns something or has `Void` return type, should be decided by type inference system.

 ### AST